RohiniPrasanna/Traffic-Sign-Detection/README.md

 The detection phase uses Image Processing techniques that create contours on each video frame and find all ellipses or circles among those contours.
 They are marked as candidates for traffic signs.

 The SVM Model is trained each time the ```main.py``` called, before the detection phase but I still save the model in [data_svm.dat](data_svm.dat) to implement the model-reload function in the future to avoid retraining phase.
-In the next phase - classification phase, a list of images are created by cropping from the original frame based on candidates' coordinate.
-A pre-trained SVM model will classify these images to find out which type of traffic sign they are.

-Currently supported traffic signs (The name of each sign's file is corresponding to their class in SVM):
 ### 2. Prerequisites:
 - Python 3.5
 - [OpenCV3](https://opencv.org/)